blbadger/blbadger.github.io/3-body-problem-2.md

 plt.close()
 ```

-when we compare a 300x300 array after 50,000 time steps using our CUDA kernal to the Torch-based calculation, we find that the output is identical:
+when we compare a 1000x1000 array after 50,000 time steps using our CUDA kernal to the Torch-based calculation, we find that the output is identical (although with optimization the computation time is reduced by a factor of 3).

 ![profile]({{https://blbadger.github.io}}/3_body_problem/cuda_vs_torch.png)

-For a nice write-up on the use of `ctypes` for cuda-defined functions where arguments are passed through Python, see Bikulov's [blogpost](https://bikulov.org/blog/2013/10/01/using-cuda-c-functions-in-python-via-.so-and-ctypes/).
+For a write-up on the use of `ctypes` for cuda-defined functions where Python array arguments are defined and passed to CUDA code, see Bikulov's [blog post](https://bikulov.org/blog/2013/10/01/using-cuda-c-functions-in-python-via-.so-and-ctypes/).

 ### Optimizing the Three Body Trajectory Computations